Amy B. H. Greenwell Ethnobotanical Garden: Description

-The 12 acre garden is owned by a community nonprofit called Friends of Amy B.H.
-Greenwell Ethnobotanical Garden.
+The 12 acre garden is owned by a community nonprofit called Friends of Amy B. H. Greenwell Ethnobotanical Garden.
 It is located at 19°29′29″N 155°54′43″W uphill (mauka) of the Hawaii Belt Road, known as Māmalahoa Highway or Hawaii Route 11, on the western slope of Mauna Loa.

 Amy Beatrice Holdsworth Greenwell was born in 1920.
-Her father was Arthur Leonard Greenwell (1871–1951) and mother was Beatrice Hunt Holdsworth (1891–1981).
-She was one of the 23 grandchildren of Henry Nicholas Greenwell (1826–1891), who arrived in Hawaii in the 1850s and became a successful merchant and rancher in the area.
-Her maternal grandparents were merchant Edmund William Holdsworth and Edith Mary Winifred Purvis (1860–1950), who was a first cousin of Annie Oliphant Cornelia Purvis (1870–1947), great-great-grandmother of 23rd Prime Minister of Canada Justin Trudeau, and a distant cousin of William Herbert Purvis, a plant collector on the other side of the island.
+Her father was Arthur Leonard Greenwell and mother was Beatrice Hunt Holdsworth.
+She was one of the 23 grandchildren of Henry Nicholas Greenwell, who arrived in Hawaii in the 1850s and became a successful merchant and rancher in the area.
+Her maternal grandparents were merchant Edmund William Holdsworth and Edith Mary Winifred Purvis, a distant cousin of William Herbert Purvis, a plant collector on the other side of the island.

 Greenwell attended Stanford University where she became a member of Gamma Phi Beta and served as a nurse in World War II.
 After the war she worked with Otto Degener of the New York Botanical Garden on a book series titled Flora Hawaiiensis on Hawaiian plants.
 From 1953 to 1957 she served on a Historical Site Commission for the Territory.

 She performed archaeology studies of early habitation sites of Hawaii including Ka Lae (South Point), and wrote other books on tropical plants.